tobias-barakaa/alx-system_engineering-devops/0x14-mysql/README.md

 MySQL competes with other RDBMSs like PostgreSQL, Microsoft SQL Server, and Oracle Database.
 The choice of which database to use depends on specific project requirements and preferences.

 11. Versioning:
 MySQL continues to evolve, with new features and improvements added in each release.
 As of my knowledge cutoff date in September 2021, MySQL 8.0 was the latest major version.
-Subsequent releases may have occurred since then.
+Subsequent releases may have occurred since the

-Please note that since my knowledge is based on information available up to September 2021, there may have been developments, updates, or changes in MySQL beyond that date.
-It's advisable to consult the official MySQL documentation or the MySQL community for the most up-to-date information and resources.